RCS vs SMS: The evolution of mobile messaging for modern enterprises

-At this point, you've probably heard the buzz about RCS.
-Or maybe you've been caught in the crossfire of the great “blue bubble vs. green bubble” debate.
-If not, let me do a quick recap.
+At this point, you’ve probably heard the buzz about RCS.
+Or maybe you’ve been caught in the crossfire of the great “blue bubble vs green bubble” debate.
+If not, quick recap: SMS is the reliable old flip phone—basic, universal, always there.
+RCS is the shiny smartphone—still messaging, but with the modern extras (read receipts, typing indicators, rich media, and more), without needing a separate messenger app.

 The evolution of mobile messaging